 - Free your endorphins and attaned a match in Croke Park – an old Gaelic games stadium with capacity of 82 000 seats.

-- Wake up before everyone else does and you’ll experience a very different city, one of empty streets and different light.
+- Wake up before everyone else does and you’ll experience a very different city in a morning light.

 Dublin is slightly different comparing to other European capital cities.
 It can be very social but also can make you feel very isolated in some parts.
-I was often looking for funny things to do in Dublin and you should always have a plan B for rainy days.
-The expression Dublin gets 4 seasons in one day is very true on this land!
-I’ll try to lead you on how to find most inspiring places in Dublin, so you can avoid goofing off and ticking boxes for major touristic spots, as that would be a waist for a city like Dublin.
+Always have a plan B for rainy days.
+The expression Dublin gets 4 seasons in one day is very true in this land!
+Follow these most inspiring places in Dublin, so you can avoid goofing off and ticking boxes for major touristic spots, as that would be a waist for a city like Dublin.
 Here is a summary of best places to visit in Dublin.

 Where to start your Dublin journey?

-First of all I would advise to visit Tourist Information Centre/Office in O’Connel Street!
+First of all I would advise to visit Tourist Information Centre in O’Connel Street!
 Why?
 Beause a city map is one of the best information source and also will allow you to organize your itinerary.
-I would recommend the Tourist Information Centre in O’Connel Street, one of the main streets in a city centre.
-You’ll be traveling there anyway, so this location is a convenient starting point for the seightseeing adventure.
+There are number of Tourist Information Centres but the one in O’Connel Street is just in the heart of the city centre, which will be a convenient starting spot for your sightseeing adventure.
 And you’ll also get a chance to see the famous silver Spire of Dublin, 120 metres stainless steel monument – one of the weirdest and useless I’ve seen!
-My good friend told me that while the spine buld up was almost accomplished, it turned out it had to be reconstructed due its height – it was too high for a city development.
+My friend told me that just before the Spire construction was almost accomplished, it turned out it had to be reconstructed due its height – it was too high for a city development.

-Secondly – it’s very useful to buy ‘The Dublin Pass’ – it gives you free entry to top Dublin attractions and you can hop on a sightseeing tour.
+‘The Dublin Pass’ – gives you free entry to top Dublin attractions and you can hop on a sightseeing tour.

 Magnificent national park, which is considered the biggest enclosed parks from all European capital cities.
 Phoenix Park – this is one of the best places to visit in Dublin – one of the most stunning parks I’ve seen.
-The entry to the park is free and it’s located almost in the middle of the city.
-There’s plenty of wild animals living in the park – meet the deers!
-Incredible how relaxed they are having disturbing crowds around.
+The entry to the park is free and it’s located within the city.
+While there are plenty of wild animals living in the park – this is true home for more than 600 deers!
+Take some time to track them, as it’s not always simple but in a sunny day the fauna and flora landscape all toegther look stunning.

 What places to visit in Dublin in rainy days?

 Here are few options for a rainy day in Dublin – I understand that all drink places are a must visit in Dublin, probably because they Irish pubs are the coolest in the world!
-No wonder why Irish people abroad are always looking for an Irish bar in the area 🙂 To be honest, apart from the enterntaining side of these places, there is a history behind almost every bar or a building.
-It is also a good place to observe real Irish culture and habits.
+No wonder why Irish people abroad are always looking for an Irish bar in the area 🙂 To be honest, apart from the enterntaining side of these places, there’s usually a good piece of history behind almost every bar walls.
+It is also a good place to observe some Irish culture and habits.

 Have a drink in a pub and listen to Irish live music – that is definitely something you can’t miss in Dublin.
 Although my ears were suffering due to a really loud instrumental performances, this music is incredible, positive, and so Irish.
-The first two pubs are the most fascinating and if you are looking for things to do in Dublin on a Sunday – this may be a good option.
-Why?
-Because the smallest pub on earth won’t allow you fit inside on a Saturday night!
-It is simply too small 😉
+There are few pubs you can’t miss to visit:

 Loose yourself in the Temple Bar – discover Dublin’s night life!